yassouali/fast.ai_notes/parctical_DL/lecture6.md

 same for the other two dimensions (one seems to correlate with high production movies / CGI heavy and the thirs to the artistic and critically acclaimed ones)

-#### Reusing the embeddings
+####  1.2.3. <a name='Reusingtheembeddings'></a>Reusing the embeddings
-As for rossman competition, where the winner used a very similar approach to win the competition, by having different embeddings for each categorical variables and then feeding them to a couple of linear layers.
+As for Rossman competition, where the winner used a very similar approach to win the competition, by having different embeddings for each categorical variables and then feeding them to a couple of linear layers.

 <p align="center"> <img src="../figures/colaborative_filtering_rossman.png" width="500"> </p>

-And they then extracted only the embeddings and reused them in other machine learning techniques, and they observe that the performances of other techniques (KNNs, Random forests and gradient bosted machines) increasing significantly.
+And they then extracted only the embeddings and reused them in other machine learning techniques, and they observe that the performances of other techniques (KNNs, Random forests and gradient boosted machines) increasing significantly.

-The type of model used in this case called `MixedInputModel`, it is able to handle inputs consisting of both categorical and continuous variables, we give the model a list of the embedding sizes, the number of the continuous variables (will not be modified), the sized of the hidden layers and the output range.
+The type of model used in this case called `MixedInputModel`, it is able to handle inputs consisting of both categorical and continuous variables, we give the model a list of the embedding sizes, the number of the continuous variables (will not be modified), the size of the hidden layers and the output range.

 ```python
 def emb_init(x):